Nominators are not required to be members of the Society.

-An individual who has received an ACS National Award may be nominated for a different ACS award if (1) the nomination is for clearly different work from the previous award (the letter of recommendation for the award must address the differences between the work performed for the previous ACS award and that which is addressed in the current nomination) or (2) at least five years has elapsed since the previous ACS award was received.
-The “five-year” rule is waived for the preceptor(s) of the students who are eligible to receive the Nobel Laureate Signature Award for Graduate Education in Chemistry.
+An individual who has received an ACS National Award may be nominated for a different ACS National Award if (1) the nomination is for clearly different work from the previous award (the letter of recommendation must address the differences between the work performed for the previous ACS National Award and that which is addressed in the current nomination) or (2) at least five years has elapsed since the previous ACS National Award was received.
+The five year rule is waived for the preceptor(s) of the students who are eligible to receive the Nobel Laureate Signature Award for Graduate Education in Chemistry.

 Rules & Guidelines

 Nominations remain in the database for three award cycles.
-If the nominee is not named the recipient, the nominations will automatically rollover to the next award cycle.
-We do encourage nominators to access the nomination during the award cycle nomination open period July 1-November 1 of each year to update the nomination.
+If a nominee is not named as the recipient, their nomination will automatically rollover to the next award cycle.
+We encourage nominators to access the nomination during the annual nomination period to update the nomination as required.

 After the third award cycle, the nomination will expire.
-The year the award will be presented to the nominee is the award cycle year.
-For example, we are accepting nominations for the 2024 award cycle July 1 and the nomination deadline is November 1, 2022.
-The recipients of these awards will be presented the award in 2024.
+The year that the award will be presented to the nominee is the award cycle year.
+For example, we are accepting nominations for the 2025 award cycle from July 1, 2023.
+The nomination deadline for the 2025 award cycle is November 1, 2023.
+The recipients of these awards will be presented with their awards in 2025.

-Any National ACS Award may be rescinded by the ACS Board of Directors upon consultation with the Board Committee on Grants and Awards, or similar Board committee which has been delegated oversight responsibility for the national awards program, and upon a finding by the Board of reasonable grounds for rescission.
+An ACS National Award may be rescinded by the ACS Board of Directors upon consultation with the National Awards Advisory Board or a similar Board committee which has been delegated oversight responsibility for the National Awards program and upon a finding by the Board of reasonable grounds for rescission.
 Reasonable grounds may include, but are not limited to, a determination that (1) the award resulted from a material mistake of fact, (2) a material fact is discovered that, if known, would have disqualified the awardee, or (3) the awardee is discovered to have engaged in pre- or post-award conduct that is inconsistent with either the objects of the American Chemical Society as stated in Article II Section 1 of its Constitution or the Chemical Professional’s Code of Conduct.
 Such a finding may occur only after the body that made the award (if other than the Board) and the awardee have been given reasonable notice of the timing and grounds for the Board’s consideration of the rescission and an opportunity to provide written arguments against the rescission.
 Rescission may occur only upon an affirmative vote by at least two-thirds of the voting members of the Board present at the Board meeting duly called to consider the rescission.